-The days of relying solely on traditional denture fabrication methods are fading.
+The conversation around denture fabrication is no longer just about traditional methods.
 Digital workflows have introduced a new era of precision, allowing us to work with advanced materials that were once impractical.
-This technological shift changes the entire equation for material selection.
-How does a digitally milled, monolithic prosthesis compare to a classic acrylic or porcelain denture in terms of fit, strength, and longevity?
-Understanding this evolution is essential for any modern practice.
-We’ll explore the full range of materials, from the tried-and-true to the cutting-edge, to help you determine the best material for dentures in today’s digitally driven clinical environment.
+This shift changes the entire equation for material selection.
+It forces us to ask, what materials are used in high-quality full dentures today?
+And how does a digitally milled prosthesis compare to a classic acrylic one in terms of fit, strength, and longevity?
+This guide explores the full range of options, from the tried-and-true to the cutting-edge, to help you choose the best material for dentures in a modern practice.

 Key Takeaways